sangjik/sangjik.github.io/_posts/2019-01-16-Data-Structure-Linked-Lists.md

   -> because we don't know position of last element, we should access from first element to last one
   -> O(n)
   2. Add element and change pointer of 'last-1' element
-- PushBack(Key) *with tail*
-  1. Add element to last and change current tail's pointer
-  2. Update tail to last one
-  -> O(1)
 - **PopBack** *with tail*
   It will takes time although we have tail. because after removing last element and change tail. we don't have any pointer. so we should access from first element to last one.
   -> O(n)